-GHSA recognizes the importance of bicyclist and pedestrian safety.
-Several of its member State Highway Safety Offices (SHSOs) administer programs focused on improving safety for people who ride bikes and walk.
+GHSA recognizes the importance of bicyclist, pedestrian and micromobility rider safety, and its member SHSOs administer programs focused on improving safety for people who using these modes.
+A few examples: